CFSAN-Biostatistics/snp-mutator/docs/usage.rst

                           (mutated s=900 i=50 d=50).
 The seq id is also written to the CHROM column of the output VCF file. (default:
                           None)
+    -R FILE, --ref FILE   Output concatenanted reference file with no mutations, but all sequences concatenanted together.
+All the replicates will be mutations of this file. (default:
+                          None)
+    -o FILE, --summary FILE
+                          Output positional summary file. (default: None)
     -v FILE, --vcf FILE   Output VCF file. (default: None) -M FILE, --metrics FILE
                           Output metrics file. (default: None)